[New!] Graduate Certificate in Econometrics

-Why You Should Get the Graduate Econometrics Certificate
+Why You Should Get the Certificate in Econometrics

 - Hands-on research experience using large and diverse data sets, and training in statistical programming, and state-of-the-art econometric modeling.